DH2LM/leandvb-fft-autotune/README.md

 ./fft-modgui 0 0 0

-- where the 1st Arguments describes how many stations will be skipped;
+- where the first Argument describes how many stations will be skipped; (0 = beacon, 1 = first after beacon, ...)

 - (modgui only) the second argument toggles the GUI (0 = off, 1 = on)